akira80kv/DSR-Hitless-Guide/README.md

 You should have RTSR, equip it and the artorias ring.

 4 Kings Tips:
+When you fall, drop an item and move forward.
+When the music starts and boss spawns, drop another one.
+After killing the first king, look at the item you dropped:
+* The 2nd king will spawn to the left of the item, pretty far away from it.
+* The 3rd king will spawn to the right of the item, far away from it too.

+You can hit the 4 kings while they are spawning to kill them faster and easier!

 Punish almost every move, just roll and attack them.
-If the does the homing missile don’t dodge because it’s impossible.
-Just run as fast as you can and get close to the king and pray it doesn’t hit you..
+You can also strafe most moves.
+If the does the homing missile don’t roll because it’s impossible.
+Just run as fast as you can and dodge it by doing a small strafe to the left.

 ## Bed of Chaos
 Bone out and to undead parish, level endurance to 20 and use 4 humanities you have to get 31.
 Then, warp to firelink.
 Equip both stealth rings, go back all the way like done before in blighttown to get to the bell, then roll here and say YES to the egg guy, and rest at the bonfire where queelag’s sister is.